phretaddin/schemapack/README.md

 # schemapack

+The fastest and smallest JavaScript object serialization library.
-Efficiently encode your JavaScript objects in to compact byte buffers and then decode them back in to JavaScript objects on the receiver.
+Efficiently encode your objects in to compact byte buffers and then decode them back in to objects on the receiver.
 Integrates very well with WebSockets.

 ## Example